 For Memphis Belle, Eric reunited with two of his BTTF alumni – Billy Zane and Courtney Gains.
 When Eaglemoss released a one-off magazine to advertise the BTTF visual history book, there was an attempt at damage control to deflect any accusations of Eric’s career being ruined.
 On the contrary, the firing had affected Francis Ford Coppola’s desire to direct him for what would have been the first of a trilogy about the Children’s Crusade that took place in 1212.
 The film, Lionheart, still got made but with Francis hiding behind the executive producer credit.
 Because Eric was deprived of being a blockbuster star, the film was shelved until Some Kind of Wonderful came out in the spring of `87.
 Unlike the John Hughes movie, it took three years for Lionheart to be released on video.
 Even if The Fly II had been a big success at the box office in 1989, it would’ve been too late to do a sequel to Lionheart.

 The stigma of being fired prevented Eric from achieving his dreams of being directed by Brian De Palma, Martin Scorsese, Stanley Kubrick and Terence Malick.
 Finally, I need to address the mythos about Fox being the first choice.
-I’ve often found there to be some astroturfing online in that there are studio executives who will go out of their way to create accounts, with no proof of who they are, so as to type confirmation bias (in a bid to counteract any people trying to leak the truth).
+I’ve often found there to be some astroturfing online in that there are studio affiliates who will go out of their way to create accounts so as to type confirmation bias (in a bid to counteract any people trying to leak the truth).
 Yes, Marty has the same initial as Michael.
 Yes, himself alongside Christopher Lloyd reflects the TV odd couple in Romancing the Stone.
 You could even say there’s a formula: find a TV actor named Michael and hook him up with an actor from Taxi.
 However, the script that Fox was working with shares the fourth draft label as the one that Eric was working with.
 If Fox was first, his comedy version would not have later revision dates on the script.